DragonMinded/bemaniutils/README.md

 running "services".
 Do not point this at a production instance since it **will** submit bogus cards, scores, names and the like and mess up your network.
 This takes a config file which sets up how the client should behave.
 See `config/trafficgen.yaml` for a sample file that can be used.
+When submitting pull requests make sure to run this against a development version of your server so you know you haven't broken any existing game implementations.

 ## verifytyping

 Typing invocation utility.
 Since this repository is fully typed, this verifies that you haven't introduced any type errors and often catches bugs far faster than attemping to play a round only to see that you misused a class or misspelled a variable.
+When submitting pull requests make sure to run this so you know you aren't introducing any type errors into the codebase.

 # Installation